Sign up to our weekly newsletter

 We talked through all of the elements of the model and then put it into action with fictional campaigns.
 Working in small teams, we talked through each of the OASIS steps and created plans for different marketing communications ideas and presented these back to the team.

-A low budget campaign with impressive results, the team also commissioned some outdoor advertising in the form of bus advertising and cardboard wraps on lamp posts, and distributed promotional doggy poo bags and cigarette cases, hosting the campaign messaging.
-They also published the campaign across social media, with targeted posts and using #LitterHurts for shareability.
+A low budget campaign with impressive results, the team also commissioned some outdoor advertising around the city in the form of bus advertising and cardboard wraps on lamp posts in the main centres, and distributed ad-hoc promotional doggy poo bags and cigarette cases, hosting the campaign messaging.
+They also published the campaign across social media, with targeted (Bristol-based) posts and using #LitterHurts for shareability.

+As an office full of animal lovers, if we can include cute puppies and kittens in a campaign, you’re already onto a winner.
 We loved the campaign and wanted to share it!
-To find out more about this paw-some campaign, please visit: www.bristolwastecompany.co.uk/learn-more-home/litterhurts/
+To find out more about this paw-some campaign, please visit: www.bristolwastecompany.co.uk/learn-more-home/litterhurts